 When you go to a salvage to sell something you need to understand how the business makes money.
 They buy junk and resell the parts.
 In order for them to make money they need to buy junk very cheap.
 So my point is that you will not get a very good offer for your used or junk tractor at a salvage yard.
 They are essentially a middle man in the process and need room to mark pieces up to make a few bucks.

 When you call around to tractor salvages, you should read reviews online about the yard.
 Look for reviews where people have sold them equipment before.
-Most people won’t disclose how much they got, but they will often say of they got a fair offer.
+Most people won’t disclose how much they got, but they will often say that they got a fair offer.
 This will help you negotiate and narrow down whom to do business with.
 Find a tractor salvage yard here.

 Related Salvage Yards Who Buy Used Tractors

 Lawn mower salvage yards are also buyers of tractors.
-These places deal just like tractor salvages except the specialize in lawn mowers.
+These places deal just like tractor salvages except they specialize in lawn mowers.
 All of the guidance above applies here as well.
 This is the same kind of business that buys junk and resells it for parts.

 Small Engine Repair Shops Who Buy Used Tractors